 NRA 60 – you can retire as early as age 50

-If you are not within 10 years of your NRA when you leave your OMERS employer, you are not eligible to retire and some of your options are time-sensitive.
+When you stop working for an OMERS employer and you are not within 10 years of your NRA, you are not eligible to retire and some of your options are time-sensitive.

 Step 1: When you stop working for your OMERS employer, your employer will notify us.